Open Access

 Submitting a proposal

-Our team of commissioning editors will be delighted to receive your proposal.
+Our editorial team will be delighted to receive your proposal.
 The submission procedure is as follows:

 We will keep you informed of the progress of your submission at each stage of the consideration process.